 If you have herbaceous peonies, remove all the old stems in late fall after the first frost turns the foliage yellow.
 Before cutting the stems, dip clean, sharp pruner blades in rubbing alcohol to lessen the chance of spreading disease.
 Discard all the cut foliage to prevent a fungal disease called botrytis blight or gray mold, which affects peonies and can survive the winter months in composted old stems.

 Providing Winter Protection

-Especially in colder areas of their hardiness zones, protect peonies from the winter cold.
+Protect peonies from the winter cold, especially in colder areas of their hardiness zones.
 In late fall, give herbaceous perennials a mulch layer 2 to 3 inches thick, using an organic material such as shredded bark or straw.
 You can wait until after the ground freezes to apply mulch.
-For tree peonies in colder areas such as zones 4 and 5, wrap the bush with burlap in late fall, to provide protection against winds as well as cold temperatures.
+For tree peonies in colder areas, such as zones 4 and 5, wrap the bush with burlap in late fall to provide protection against winds as well as cold temperatures.